mpizenberg/elm-pointer-events/README.md

 is really cumbersome, using a unified pointer events interface is a relief.
 However this API [is not well supported by all browsers][caniuse-pointer].
-So I strongly recommend to use it in pair with a the [elm-pep polyfill][elm-pep] for compatibility with all major browsers.
+So I strongly recommend to use it in pair with the [elm-pep polyfill][elm-pep] for compatibility with all major browsers.

 [pointer-events]: https://developer.mozilla.org/en-US/docs/Web/API/PointerEvent